Labour government, 1964–1970: Workers

 Under the Shops (Early Closing Days) Act of 1965, shop workers were entitled to an "early closing day" once a week.
 The Power Press Regulations of 1965 required "a trained person to carry out tests and inspections after every tool change and during the first four hours of every shift," while the Construction (Working Places) Regulations of 1966 "stipulated statutory arrangements for safety on building sites."
 The National Insurance Act 1966 introduced more generous provisions for the assessment of certain types of serious disablement caused by industrial injury.
 That same year, a Pneumoconiosis, Byssinosis and Miscellaneous Diseases Benefit Scheme was introduced.
+The Pneumoconiosis, Byssinosis and Miscellaneous Diseases Benefit (Amendment) Scheme of 1966 provided for a new increase of allowance for exceptionally severely disabled persons who were covered by the Scheme.
+Under this scheme, allowances for total and partial disablement were provided, together with death grants.
+The scheme also provided for increases of allowances in respect of wives, children, unemployability, and constant attendance.
+During a strike by seamen in 1966, the government set up a Committee of Enquiry that helped settle the strike with terms agreed such as an immediate reduction in working hours for seamen from 56 to 48 hours and an extension of annual leave from 39 to 48 days.

 The Employers' Liability (Compulsory Insurance) Act 1969 was passed, requiring employers to insure their liability to their employees for personal injury, disease or death sustained in their place of work.
 The Asbestos Regulations of 1969 sought to protect people in the workplace from exposure to asbestos, while the Employer's Liability (Defective Equipment) Act 1969 introduced that same year made employers liable for injuries caused to employees by defective equipment.
-In addition, the Agriculture Act of 1967 gave the Agricultural Wages Board the power to fix minimum rates of sick pay for farmworkers, while extra allowances "encouraged general practitioners to work in groups, and vocational training payments encouraged young doctors to undertake specific training before entering practice.”
+In addition, the Agriculture Act of 1967 gave the Agricultural Wages Board the power to fix minimum rates of sick pay for farmworkers, while extra allowances "encouraged general practitioners to work in groups, and vocational training payments encouraged young doctors to undertake specific training before entering practice."
+The National Insurance (Industrial Injuries) (Benefit) Amendment Regulations 1967 provided for an extension of the circumstances in which "certain increases of disablement pension are payable to persons temporarily abroad."